toddfast/game-icons-net-font/README.md

 ### Use in other desktop applications

 To use the font in local applications that do not support application-specific font installation, install the font using your operating system's font installation feature.
 For example, on OSX, double-click the `.ttf` font file to open it in Font Book and then choose "Install Font".
-Note, you may receive a warning that the font is corrupted, but I've been able to use such fonts without problems.
+Note, you may receive a warning that the font has some issues, but I've been able to use such fonts without problems.
+YMMV.

+Once installed, you can use this font just like any other font in any application on your computer that supports fonts.
 Within an application, you'll need to use the feature that allows you to insert symbols or glyphs, or you can use your operating system's font browser to browse glyphs and copy/paste them into the application.

 ### Use in HTML

-To use in HTML, you will want to clone this repo to get all the font-related files, identify which font file you want to use (according to date stamp), and then follow FontCustom's instructions at [https://github.com/FontCustom/fontcustom](https://github.com/FontCustom/fontcustom).
+To use in HTML, follow FontCustom's instructions at [https://github.com/FontCustom/fontcustom](https://github.com/FontCustom/fontcustom).

 ## Locating Glyphs